 Glaring or flickering lights

 Certain foods and drinks

-The American Headache Society suggests documenting triggers in a headache diary.
-Taking
+The American Headache Society suggests writing down your triggers in a headache diary.
+Take

-this information with you when you visit your healthcare provider helps him or her
+this information with you when you visit your healthcare provider helps them to find